TabbyML/quick-question/README.md

 ## 🤔 What is this?

-An incubating AI-powered Q&A for your codebase, by [TabbyML](https://tabbyml.com)
+An incubating AI-powered Q&A for your codebase.
 [Live Demo for huggingface/diffusers](https://quick-question.fly.dev/huggingface/diffusers)

 ![Example Quick Question](example-quick-question.png)